Stefano Lucchini: Empoli

 Lucchini was signed by Empoli of Serie A in the summer of 2002, where he made his Serie A debut on 3 November 2002 against S.S.
 Lazio.

 He played with Empoli for five seasons, following the club down to Serie B in the 2004–05 season, and subsequently helping the club win promotion back to Serie A in the summer of 2005.
 In the Serie A, he helped the club reach a surprising 7th position in the 2006–07 season, which gave Empoli a place in the UEFA Cup first round.

 Sampdoria

 Lucchini signed a pre-contract agreement with U.C.
 Sampdoria in March 2007.
 He moved to the Genoa-based club in the summer after his contract with Empoli expired.
 Partnered with Daniele Gastaldello, the club finished as the 4th in the 2009–10 Serie A. In the 2010–11 season, he was rotated with Massimo Volta, with Volta starting five out of six matches in the 2010–11 UEFA Europa League.
 Following an injury on 6 March 2011 against Cesena, he rested two matches (13 and 20 March), although he had recovered by 18 March.

 On 13 July 2011, Lucchini left for the newly promoted Serie A side Atalanta.

 Cesena

 On 14 July 2014, Lucchini was signed by Serie A newcomers A.C.
 Cesena.
-In 2015 Cesena relegated back to Serie B.
+In 2015, Cesena was relegated back to Serie B.